Pioneering to make "poor land bloom"

 In order to continue promoting business start-ups and attracting investment in ethnic minority and mountainous areas, Thanh Hoa province has been implementing activities according to Content No. 3, Sub-project 1, under Project 3 of the National Target Program on Socio-Economic Development in Ethnic Minority and Mountainous Areas for the 2021-2030 period (National Target Program 1719).

-According to Mr. Binh, the implementation of activities of Content No. 3 "Promoting business start-ups, startups and attracting investment in ethnic minority areas" has promoted the realization of ideas and production and business models among ethnic minorities in the province based on the potential, strengths and available resources in localities and establishments.
+According to Mr. Binh, the implementation of activities of Content No. 3 "Promoting business start-ups, entrepreneurship and attracting investment in ethnic minority areas" has promoted the realization of ideas and production and business models among ethnic minorities in the province based on the potential, strengths and available resources in localities and establishments.

-Thanh Hoa farmers affirm their thinking and creativity in production labor
+Thanh Hoa farmers affirm their thinking and creativity in production labor.

 Comment (0)